fynv/SingingGadgets/README.md

 ### limitations

 * PyPi style building currently doesn't support CUDA
-* Because SingingGadgets contains a package called exactly ScoreDraft, it will likely conflict with ScoreDraft.py if you are also using the project ScoreDraft (https://github.com/fynv/ScoreDraft), when SingingGadgets is installed to Python's library directory.
+* Because SingingGadgets contains a package called exactly ScoreDraft, it will likely conflict with the one in project ScoreDraft (https://github.com/fynv/ScoreDraft).
+If you are using both, please consider using the CMake building approach and deploy neither of them into your Python installation directory.

 ## Usage